yegor256/blog/_drafts/reflection.md

 There are a few reasons why people love static factories.
 I don't agree with them.
 This [blog post]({% pst 2017/nov/2017-11-14-static-factory-methods %})
 explains why.
-Without reflection it wouldn't be possible to have static factories at all and the code would be more maintainable and better.
+Without reflection it wouldn't be possible to have static factories at all and the code would be better and more maintainable.

 ## Annotations

 In Java you can attach an annotation
 (an instance of a [DTO]({% pst 2016/jul/2016-07-06-data-transfer-object %})-ish interface) to a class (or an element of it like a method or an argument).
-Then, the information from the annotation can be read in runtime or compile time.
+The information from the annotation can then be read at runtime or compile time.
-In modern frameworks like [Spring](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) this feature is frequently used in order to automate [objects wiring](https://stackoverflow.com/questions/19414734): you just attach some annotations to your classes and the framework will find them, instantiate, place into a [DI container]({% pst 2014/oct/2014-10-03-di-containers-are-evil %}), and assign to other objects' attributes.
+In modern frameworks like [Spring](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) this feature is frequently used in order to automate [objects wiring](https://stackoverflow.com/questions/19414734): you just attach some annotations to your classes and the framework will find them, instantiate them, place them into a [DI container]({% pst 2014/oct/2014-10-03-di-containers-are-evil %}), and assign to other objects' attributes.